Code-Institute-Submissions/CI-MS2-InteractiveFrontend/README.md

 To install and run the project, you will require a file named "config.js" inside the "/assets/js/" folder of the project.
 This file must contain API keys for EmailJS and Google Calendar and Maps API.
 The latter two must also be activated on your google api [dashboard](https://console.developers.google.com/apis/dashboard?pli=1) and preferably secured further by setting your google dashboard to only accept calls from certain URLs.

-config.js must contain the following environment variables:
+config.js must contain the following environment variables

     GCalClient_ID: <Client ID, from the google API dashboard>, GCalAPIKey : <API key from the same>,